 Providence, RI 02908

 First-year students, rooms are assigned based on the criteria received through the survey students fill out over the summer prior to their first semester on-campus.
-First year students are able to fill out their survey starting May 1st.
+First year students are able to fill out their survey until June 24th.

 Upper-class students who are returning to on-campus living must pay a room deposit.
-Room deposits can be made from January 5th until March 19th.
-Students who pay a deposit will receive a selection time in early April which will allow them to choose a room.
+Room deposits can be made until April 15th.
+Students who pay a deposit will be able to select a room assignment between April 26th – 28th.

 All students who live on campus are allowed to bring vehicles.
 Students are asked to register their vehicles at Campus Police located in Browne Hall.

 Students may have overnight guests in their room.
 Guests must be signed in at the front desk by 7pm of every evening.
 Guests must also be escorted at all times by their resident host.